 Tips for Staying Present in Recovery

-There are various ways that someone can practice mindfulness in their daily life— whether from the comfort of their own home, or through the guidance of a professional.
+There are various ways that someone can practice mindfulness in their daily life— whether from the comfort of their own home or through the guidance of a professional.
 Here are a handful of options.

-Mediation is a broad term that lends itself to hundreds, if not thousands of meanings.
-When we’re talking about meditation, we’re talking about grounding meditations, breathing meditation, visualization, and even yoga.
-Various mediation practices (such as guided meditations) focus on grounding yourself in the moment and dismissing thoughts about the past or future.
+Mediation is a broad term that lends itself to hundreds, if not thousands, of meanings.
+Meditation comes in myriad forms, including everything from grounding, walking, and breathing meditations to visualizations and even yoga.
+Many of these practices focus on grounding yourself in the moment and letting go of thoughts about the past or future.

-During meditation, one may practice sustaining their attention on their current experience, and gently guiding the mind back towards their present experience if it wanders.
-Although many people think of yoga as purely a physical exercise, many types of yoga actually place more emphasis on the mind than the body.
+During meditation, one might practice sustaining their attention on their current experience and gently guiding the mind back toward their present experience if it wanders.
+Although many people think of yoga as purely physical exercise, many types of yoga actually place more emphasis on the mind than the body.

 - Reverse the order of your daily routine.
-Usually brush your hair, and then your teeth first thing in the morning?
+Do you usually brush your hair and then your teeth first thing in the morning?
 Try switching up your routine.
 Doing so can generate more mindfulness for what you’re doing at the moment.
-This switch may seem like a small act, but the accumulation of small and intentional acts tends to add up to pretty significant changes in thinking, acting, and being.
+This switch may seem like a small act, but the accumulation of small and intentional mindful practices can add up to significant changes in thinking, acting, and being.

 Why Work on Staying Present in Recovery?

-Recovery from substance abuse issues and other mental health conditions tends to involve the implementation of new, healthy coping skills to manage uncomfortable emotions and cravings.
+Recovery from substance misuse and mental health conditions tends to involve the implementation of new, healthy coping skills to manage uncomfortable emotions and cravings.
 While mindfulness alone isn’t sufficient treatment for addiction, it can be an effective tool to help you remain grounded in the present, ultimately helping you to better cope with life and recovery.
-In fact, mindfulness may be one of the best natural coping skills someone can employ.
+In fact, mindfulness may be one of the best natural, not to mention free, coping skills available.